oracle-devrel/technology-engineering/security/security-design/shared-assets/bastion-session-script/README.md

 # When to use this asset?

-Use this shell script if you want to make use of OCI Bastions in a simple and secure way.
+Use this shell script if you want to make use of OCI Bastions simply and securely.

 # How to use this asset?